-"Mr. Kosan said that I can use the metronome to bring Jinx back."
+Knowing that they could not help Myka Claudia tried to change the subject, "Mr. Kosan said that I can use the metronome to bring Jinks back."

 "When did he say that?"
 Pete asked, he was glad that Steve would come back.
 It was only fair after having died the way he did, now if only they could find a way to bring Helena back to bring Myka back with her.

 "He was here earlier to pick up Mrs. Fredericks' body."